Hesperocyparis stephensonii

-Hesperocyparis stephensonii is a species of western cypress known as the Cuyamaca cypress that is found only in one very small area in Southern California.
+Hesperocyparis stephensonii is a species of conifer in the cypress family, Cupressaceae, known as the Cuyamaca cypress that is found only in one very small area in Southern California.

 Distribution

 The Cuyamaca Cypress only verifiably exists in the headwaters area of King Creek in the Cuyamaca Mountains of the Peninsular Ranges system, south of Cuyamaca Peak within San Diego County in extreme Southern California.

 Trees were reported growing as low as 3000 ft in elevation in 1998, but the presence of these individuals today has not been verified.
 Most individual trees occur at 4500–5100 ft within the Pacific Southwest Research Station's King Creek Research Natural Area, in the Cleveland National Forest.

 Conservation

 It is an IUCN Red List Critically Endangered species, and a California Native Plant Society Inventory of Rare and Endangered Plants listed Seriously endangered species.
 The entire native (world) population of the tree was reduced down to thirty to forty individual trees by the 2003 Cedar Fire.